Kiraub/kiraub.github.io/README.md

 # kiraub.github.io

-A little site project of mine to get into the how-tos of web-based content creation.
+A little side project of mine to get into the how-tos of web-based content creation.

-Expect nothing major here from my part, beginner in html and javascript alike.
+Current steps:

+	1. Basic HTML knowledge
+	2. Usage of CSS
+	3. Look into some frameworks to set up a web page